5 from 1 vote

 • 2 teaspoon coriander powder (dhania)

-• 1 teaspoon fennel seed crushed
+• 1 teaspoon of fennel seed crushed

 • 1/4 teaspoon red chili powder